Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

-\end{assumption} Let us note that all these assumptions take new shapes as soon as the drift coefficient $\alpha$ in equation \eqref{numero} is time homogeneous.
-Most of the results presented in previous studies (\cite{bpr}, \cite{herrmann-zucca-exact}) concern this restrictive context but the generalization is a quite simple task.
+\end{assumption} All these assumptions change as soon as the drift coefficient $\alpha$ in equation \eqref{numero} is homogeneous in time.
+The results presented in most previous studies (\cite{bpr}, \cite{herrmann-zucca-exact}) concern this restrictive context, but generalisation is a quite simple task.